syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-nested-groups.md

 Private Function GetCommands() As ArrayList

-'ArrayList contains the list of commands.
+'ArrayList contains the list of commands

 Dim commands As New ArrayList()

-'DictionaryEntry contains "Source table" (key) and "Command" (value).
+'DictionaryEntry contains "Source table" (key) and "Command" (value)

 Dim entry As New DictionaryEntry("Employees", "Select TOP 10 * from Employees")

 commands.Add(entry)

-'Retrieves the customer details.
+'Retrieves the customer details

 entry = New DictionaryEntry("Customers", "SELECT DISTINCT TOP 10 * FROM  ((Orders INNER JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID) INNER JOIN Customers ON Orders.CustomerID = Customers.CustomerID) WHERE Employees.EmployeeID = %Employees.EmployeeID%")

 commands.Add(entry)

-'Retrieves the order details.
+'Retrieves the order details

 entry = New DictionaryEntry("Orders", "SELECT DISTINCT TOP 10 * FROM Orders WHERE Orders.CustomerID = '%Customers.CustomerID%’AND Orders.EmployeeID = %Employees.EmployeeID%")